jeffc00/ironhack_Labs/Week 2/Data-Cleaning/README.md

 Once your connection is established with the database you will use some basic SELECT queries to retrieve the data in order to answer the questions described next.

-:bulb: If you receive import errors for `pymysql` or `sqlalchemy`, it means you need to install them with `pip`.
+:bulb: If you receive import errors for `psycopg2` or `sqlalchemy`, it means you need to install them with `pip`.

 ### Challenge Questions